dennisli51/dennisli51.github.io/pages/CMU_Course_Thoughts.md

 "☆" for **outstanding** courses that were the highlight of my semester and were worth attending CMU to get to experience.
 Courses without a star are still worthwhile unless otherwise stated.

-"(X)" Courses that I strongly disliked or regret taking.

 Semester difficulty ratings: {light, medium, heavy, death} corresponding to {lots of free time, routine, strict routine and some all nighters, regular all nighters}.
 I generally aim for